RibbleValleyTradingCo/ReelyRatedv3/docs/ADMIN-OVERVIEW.md

     - `admin_warning`
     - `admin_moderation`
   - Rendered in `NotificationListItem`.
-  - Main click uses `resolveNotificationPath` to go to the relevant catch/comment/profile.
+  - Main click uses `resolveNotificationPath` to go to the relevant catch/comment/profile or, for moderation-related user notifications, to the profile notifications view (`#notifications`) so the account status card is visible.
   - Admins see an extra “View moderation” link that goes to `/admin/users/:userId/moderation`.

 - **Profile page**